Skip to main content

 What to Watch Next

-1. Earnings call (late April): Revenue, margins, and Elon's commentary on demand
+1. Earnings call (late April): Revenue, margins, and Elon's commentary on the inventory buildup

-2. China CPCA data: Monthly registration numbers for market-specific demand
+2. China CPCA data: Monthly registration numbers will show whether the miss was China-driven

-3. Cybercab timeline: Austin production start date will be the biggest catalyst
+3. Cybercab timeline: Austin production start date remains the biggest long-term catalyst

 5. Terafab updates: Chip factory construction progress